paralympics/sdms-user-guide/docs/participants/classification.md

 | **Class Specification**                     | text fields               | For SH1 and SH2, there exist A/B/C specifications |
 | **Visible Free Height**                     | text field                | in cm                                             |

-## Documentation
+## Files
-The Documentation tab allows for uploading and accessing sheets and forms relating to classification issues.
-Each athlete has one documentation tab per sport they are classified in.
+The Files tab allows for uploading and accessing sheets and forms relating to classification issues.
+Each athlete has one files tab per sport they are classified in.

 ### Upload a Medical Diagnostic Form